vidal-adrien/ChIP-Rx-Pipeline-Pub/README.md

 # Plant Nuclear Dynamics & Signaling

-Team led by Clara Bourbousse & Fredy Barneche.
+This is a public collection of documentation about ChIP-seq and ChIP-Rx pipelines used by the PNDS (Plant Nuclear Dynamics & Signaling) Team led by Clara Bourbousse & Fredy Barneche.

 Scripts and documentation by Adrien Vidal.

 ## Pipeline guides